 Waterproofing the West

-In a major stormwater use project, stormwater across the City of Charles Sturt is now harvesting, treating and storing this water in aquifers for use in irrigation.
+A major project ‘Waterproofing the West’ is well underway with stormwater across the City of Charles Sturt being harvested, treated and stored in aquifers for reuse in irrigation.

 City of Charles Sturt

-Commonwealth Government, State Government, St Clair Developer, the Adelaide and Mount Lofty Ranges Natural Resources Management Board, City of Port Adelaide Enfield and the Natural Disaster Mitigation Program
+Australian Government, State Government, St Clair Developer, the Adelaide and Mount Lofty Ranges Natural Resources Management Board, City of Port Adelaide Enfield and the Natural Disaster Mitigation Program.